Take the following course(s):

 Students are introduced to the discipline of social psychology with an emphasis on practical issues in Corrections.
 Students learn to apply basic concepts including scientific methods, the biological basis of behaviour, perception, states of consciousness, learning, motivation and theories of personality.
 Emphasis is placed on the causes and consequences of human behaviour including abnormal behaviour.
 Students are prepared to deal with many situations and social phenomena which may occur in a correctional setting.
 Techniques and strategies to deal with verbal crisis interventions, interpersonal manipulation, suicide prevention/intervention, gangs and cults, stress and critical incident stress are also covered.

 Course Code: COROFF-4001

 In this course students develop skills and knowledge in control tactics and learn to react in situations which may require them to apply the principles of the National Use of Force Framework (NUFF).
 This course trains students to evaluate situations and respond with the appropriate course of action.
-The course also includes various scenario training sessions in order to test students under stress.
-At the end of this training, students are certified in the use of force in accordance with Atlantic Police Academy Standards.
+At the end of this training, students are certified in the use of force in accordance with industry best practices.

 Course Code: COROFF-4005

 This course provides students with many of the practical skills that are required of a Correctional Officer.
 Students are required to perform various security related duties as part of their routine.
 At the end of this course, students are thoroughly familiar with the laws and regulations surrounding searches, as well as methods of conducting searches, preservation of evidence and protection of the crime scene.

 Course Code: COROFF-4011